olsson/rxjava-dropwizard-demo/README.md

 Using RxJava with Dropwizard is no different than using it with any other framework that uses Jersey.

-In this demo app, a two and a one backend service is simulated and combined into a single response.
+In this demo app, a slow and a fast backend service is simulated and combined into a single response.
 This is done asynchronously using Jersey's `AsyncResponse` and RxJava's `subscribeOn()`.

 ## Prerequisites